renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.instance.rst

-.. currentmodule:: Orange.data
+.. currentmodule:: Arithmos.data

 ############################
 Data Instance (``instance``)
 ############################

-Class :obj:`Instance` represents a data instance, typically retrieved from a :obj:`Orange.data.Table` or :obj:`Orange.data.sql.SqlTable`.
+Class :obj:`Instance` represents a data instance, typically retrieved from a :obj:`Arithmos.data.Table` or :obj:`Arithmos.data.sql.SqlTable`.
 The base class contains a copy of the data; modifying does not change the data in the storage from which the instance was retrieved.
-Derived classes (e.g. :obj:`Orange.data.table.RowInstance`) can represent views into various data storages, therefore changing them actually changes the data.
+Derived classes (e.g. :obj:`Arithmos.data.table.RowInstance`) can represent views into various data storages, therefore changing them actually changes the data.

 Like data tables, every data instance is associated with a domain and its